asterisk/documentation/docs/Configuration/Dialplan/Contexts-Extensions-and-Priorities.md

----

----
+!!! note

-**Note:**  Every time an extension and priority is executed Asterisk searches for the next best match in priority sequence.
+    Every time an extension and priority is executed Asterisk searches for the next best match in priority sequence.

----
+[//]: # (end-note)

 Consider the dialplan below.